๐Campaigns

 document.addEventListener('cookieyes_consent_update', function(e) { if (e.detail.accepted.includes('analytics')) window.RingTonic.init(); });

-How it works: When visitors arrive without consent, they see your original phone number.
-After they accept cookies and window.RingTonic.init() is called, the script swaps in the tracking number and creates a visitor session.
+How it works: When visitors arrive without consent, they see your original phone number and forms without attribution fields.
+After they accept cookies and window.RingTonic.init() is called, the script swaps in the tracking number and injects attribution data into forms.
 This ensures you only track visitors who have explicitly consented.

 2. Create a Static Campaign